Wambura001/Qualitech_marketing/README.md

 # Qualitech_marketing
-This repository gives a vivid explanation of why your business needs Search Engine Optimisation to grow
+This is a Search Engine Optimisation agency.
+Want to know more about SEO?
+Visit our site today.